queryluke/masseffect-5e-data/data/rules/movement-position.md

 ### Being Prone
 Combatants often find themselves lying on the ground, either because they are knocked down or because they throw themselves down.
 In the game, they are <me-condition id="prone"/>.
 You can drop prone without using any of your speed.
 Standing up takes more effort; doing so costs an amount of movement equal to half your speed.
-For example, if your speed is 10 meters, you must spend 5 meters of movement to stand up.
+For example, if your speed is <me-distance length="30" />, you must spend <me-distance length="15" /> of movement to stand up.
 You can't stand up if you don't have enough movement left or if your speed is 0.

 To move while prone, you must crawl.
-Every foot of movement while crawling costs 1 extra meter.
-Crawling 1 meter in difficult terrain, therefore, costs 3 meters of movement.
+Every foot of movement while crawling costs <me-distance length="1" override="extra {metric}" />.
+Crawling <me-distance length="1" override="extra {metric}" /> in difficult terrain, therefore, costs <me-distance length="3" /> of movement.

 ### Interacting with Objects
 Around You Here are a few examples of the sorts of thing you can do in tandem with your movement and action: